EmilioSzH/GraphMusic/README.md

 ## Acknowledgements

-This project was developed as part of **CS5002: Algorithmic Thinking**, showcasing the application of algorithms and graph theory to creative tasks like music generation.
+This project was developed as part of **CS5002: Discrete Structures**, showcasing the application of algorithms and graph theory to creative tasks like music generation.
 Special thanks to **Dr. Amjad** for the inspiration and guidance throughout the course.